pymanga/website/web/content/en/docs/getting_started/Installation.md

 	pip3 install name_of_the_module

-If no manual changes have been made to the standard Python library, the modules "numpy", "vtk", "lxml" and "matplotlib" are missing to run **pyMANGA**.
-These must all be installed, so the first command would look like this for the module "numpy":

-	pip3 install numpy

-The only exception is the module "vtk".
-In order to be able to perform calculations with pyMANGA at a later time, which also take the **groundwater flow** into account, **a certain version** is required for this module.
-If you do not want to install the latest version of a module with pip, the command looks like this:
+The modules needed to run **pyMANGA** are listed in the [requirements file](https://github.com/pymanga/pyMANGA/blob/master/requirements.txt).
+Please download the requirements file by clicking the three dots on the right hand side of the github page and select "Download".
+To install all modules listed in the requirements file, you can use the following command.
+Don't forget to adjust the file to the requirements file according to your download location (e.g. )

-	pip3 install vtk==8.1.2
+	pip3 install -r requirements.txt

-After the missing module is installed, restart **pyMANGA**.
+After all missing modules are installed, restart **pyMANGA**.
-If any other **Python modules** are missing now, **pyMANGA** will again output one of them as missing prerequisite.
-Repeat this step until all **Python modules** are installed.
-If this is the case, you should get the following output:
+If all modules are installed successfully, you should get the following output:

 	Traceback (most recent call last):